mathifold/mathifold/_posts/en/2016-06-21-problem_derivability1.md

 </div><br>

 <div class="dissap">
-We need to compute the derivative of h(x) as a function of $x$.
-Then, it is necessary to take into account that we have a square root and two functions depending on x inside.
+We need to compute the derivative of $h(x)$ as a function of $x$.
+Then, it is necessary to take into account that we have a square root and two functions depending on $x$ inside (Remember roots and powers' derivatives).
 Then, we need to apply the chain rule.<br><br>

 $h'(x) = \frac{1}{2·\sqrt{f^2(x) + g^2(x)}}·(2·f(x)·f'(x) + 2·g(x)·g'(x))$<br><br>